felipefporto/felipefporto/README.md

   I have been working in the retail area since 2017 adapting the agile framework to retail market.
   Today I'm looking for professional outplacement.

-  👀 I’m interested in Data Science, Data Analytics and Agile.
+  👀 I’m interested in Back-end, Statistics, Machine Learning, Data Science, Data Analytics and Agile.

   🔭 I'm currently studying Systems Analysis and Development at FATEC Itapetininga and working on Americanas SA as Commercial Supervisor.
 </p>